amai-gsu/LM-Meter/README.md

 }
 ```
 ## ✨ Profiling Examples
-Here are kernel-level profiling results of [Gemma-2-2B-it](https://huggingface.co/google/gemma-2-2b-it) on a Google Pixel 8 Pro and Pixel 7 using LM-Meter.
+Below are the kernel-level profiling results of [Gemma-2-2B-it](https://huggingface.co/google/gemma-2-2b-it) on Google Pixel 8 Pro and Pixel 7 devices, obtained using LM-Meter.
+Please refer to our paper (Section 4.3) for detailed description of the experimental setup and ground-truth measurements.
 <table border="1" cellspacing="0" cellpadding="2" style="border-collapse: collapse; width: 80%; text-align: center;">
   <thead>
     <tr>